agglayer/gha-notify-release/README.md

 - ⚠️ **Smart breaking change detection** from release notes and conventional commits
 - ⚙️ **Configuration change detection** for config files and diffs
+- 📋 **Persistent releases list** - maintains a running list of all releases per channel
 - 🎨 **Visual highlighting** with color-coded messages for different release types
 - 📝 Supports custom messages
 - 🔗 Includes release URLs